suvamkumarnanda/Dental_DashBoard_Management/README.md

-# Dentaphere-Dental Center Management APP
+# Dentasphere-Dental Center Management APP

 Dentasphere is a Dental ceneter Management app that focuses on streamlining various aspects of a dental practice, including appointment scheduling, patient recordsand billing.
 It Provides various services like tooth implant,tooth whitening.